Woodworking Tool Tips!

 Bill Worden, Sales and Purchasing

-Bill worked for many years as a professional counselor before coming on board at Highland back in 1990s.
+Bill worked for many years as a professional counselor before coming on board at Highland back in the mid-1990s.
 In addition to serving customers,

 Bill also manages our extensive woodworking book department.
 He's always receptive to hearing about new woodworking books to add to our selection.